 Metrics that Matter: The New Viewability Standards for Mobile Video

 Video consumption on mobile devices, specifically smartphones, has exploded over recent years.
-Nowadays, adults are spending 1.5 times more media time on mobile devices than on their desktops.
-Specifically,
+Nowadays, adults are spending over 1.5 times more media time on mobile devices than on their desktops.
+Specifically, around

 While industry spend still lingers heavily in mobile browser-based ads, brands are quickly shifting focus to meet users where they are with in-app video advertisements.